Health Care Payments Data (HPD)

 - Inform policy decisions on topics including the provision of quality health care, improving public health, reducing disparities, advancing health coverage, reducing health care costs, and oversight of the health care system and health care companies.

-- Support the development of approaches, services and programs that deliver health care that is cost effective, responsive to the needs of Californians, and recognizes the diversity of California and impacts of social determinants of health.
+- Support the development of approaches, services and programs that deliver health care that is cost effective, responsive to the needs of enrollees, and recognizes the diversity of California and impacts of social determinants of health.

 Laws and Regulations

-Health and Safety Code, Division 107, Part 2, Section 8.5 provides HCAI the authority to implement the HPD Program.
+Health and Safety Code, Division 107, Part 2, Section 8.5 provides HCAI the authority to implement the HPD Program to collect health care data from health care plans, health insurers, government agencies and others (Health and Safety Code Section 127671.1).

 Resources